 The aftermath of an automobile collision can be devastating.
 Many injured people struggle to pay their medical bills.
 They need assistance recovering lost wages and obtaining long-term medical care due to the permanent nature of their injuries.

 At Shultz & Rollins, we are proud of our reputation as among the best car accident attorneys in Yuma, AZ and Tucson, AZ.
 We are dedicated to helping victims of serious automobile accidents put their lives back together.
 We understand the engineering principles involved in automobile accident reconstruction, the medical issues related to the forces exerted in car crashes, and the design criteria of automobiles intended to protect the vehicle's occupants.

-Following a collision, you should speak with an experienced auto accident lawyer in Yuma AZ to ensure that evidence in your case is not lost, witnesses don't disappear, and statements are taken before memories fade.
+Following a collision, you should speak with an experienced car accident attorney in Tucson, AZ to ensure that evidence in your case is not lost, witnesses don't disappear, and statements are taken before memories fade.
 Contact our Yuma and Tucson auto accident lawyers today about your case, and we can begin an investigation to secure and preserve the evidence.

 Many people involved in an automobile collision believe that the insurance company for the other driver will pay to repair their vehicle, pay for their medical bills and compensate them for their injuries and lost wages, without any proof of fault.

 This is simply not the case.
 In Arizona, an injured person must first prove fault on the part of the other driver.
 In addition, they must prove that the negligence caused the injuries and damages suffered.
-This means your Tucson car accident lawyer must be prepared to bring your case to trial if negotiations to resolve the matter are unsuccessful.
+This means your Tucson auto accident lawyer must be prepared to bring your case to trial if negotiations to resolve the matter are unsuccessful.